Tianci-Zheng/Tianci-Zheng.github.io/_pages/about.md

 Publications
 ======
+**First author publish**
+* X-ray flares raising upon magnetar plateau as an implication of a surrounding disk of newborn magnetized neutron star
+ * Tian-Ci Zheng, Long Li, Le Zou, Xiang-Gao Wang, 2021, RAA, 21, 300
+* The Activity of Black Hole Imprints on the Internal Plateau and the Subsequent Sharp Decay
+ * Tian-Ci Zheng, Da-Ming Wei, Yun Wang, Hao Zhou, Long Li, 2024, ApJ accepted for publication.

 **Collaborative works**

 * A Broken "α-intensity" Relation Caused by the Evolving Photosphere Emission and the Nature of the Extraordinarily Bright GRB 230307A